 Remember that low-quality clothing wears out faster and has to be replaced, costing you more money in the end—so you might want to buy yours elsewhere.

 "Avoid the clothing, unless it's school uniforms, which are pretty standard in quality," says Gina Zakaria, the blogger behind the budget blog Saving Whiz.
 "Most of their materials are not good quality and don't last for more than a season.
 After one or two washes, the clothing loses shape and looks worn out."

 Similar to clothing, quality furniture lasts longer, and it can be worth making a larger investment in better pieces than what Walmart offers.

 "While I think Walmart is a reliable resource for inexpensive pieces, like a side table for a dorm room or home office, I wouldn't recommend buying an important staple piece, like a bed, dresser, or dining room table there.
 The quality just won't be up to snuff," says Trae Bodge, smart shopping expert at TrueTrae.
 "My suggestion would be to consider those larger, staple items as more of an investment.
 If you invest upfront, you can rest assured that the item will last for a long time, rather than having to be re-purchased in a year's time."
-And for surprisingly great Walmart buys, here are 20 Things So Amazing You Won't Believe They're From Walmart.
+And for the latest on the retail giant's effort to curb COVID, check out If You Live in These States, You Can Now Get Vaccinated at Walmart.